Andr\'e-Oort for a Nonholomorphic Modular Function

 with $\Psi_N^0(X,j(\tau),\chi^*(\tau))=0$ if and only if $X=\chi^*(g\tau)$ for some $g\in M_N$.

 Next, note that

-Each of the Eisenstein series and $\Delta$ has a power series expansion in $q=e^{2\pi i z}$, with integer coefficients, so $\chi^*$ itself is a polynomial in $3/\pi y$ with coefficients that are Laurent series in $q$ with integer coefficients.
-The function $j$ also has a $q$-expansion, which is just an integer Laurent series in $q$.
+Each of the Eisenstein series and $\Delta$ has a power series expansion in $q=e^{2\pi i z}$, with integer coefficients.
+The coefficient of the leading term in each case is 1; the coefficients of the $q$-expansions of $E_2$, $E_4$ and $E_6$ are given, for example, in \cite[pages 17 and 19]{Zagier2008}, and the $q$-expansion of $\Delta$ is easily calculated from those.

+Hence $\chi^*(x+iy)$ is a polynomial in $3/\pi y$ with coefficients that are Laurent series in $q$ with integer coefficients and leading term $q^{-1}$.
+The function $j$ also has a $q$-expansion, which is just an integer Laurent series in $q$, again with leading term $q^{-1}$.
 We will use this to show that $\Psi_N^0$ is defined over $\mathbb{Q}$.